 Fellows receive ongoing feedback during the training year through the process of supervision.
 They receive formal written feedback at the end of the fall and spring semesters, at the 6 and 12-month time points.
 At these same intervals, fellows provide written evaluations of their supervisors.
 The trainee evaluation form is based on Profession-Wide Competencies, with special emphasis on the neuropsychology competencies.
-Our trainee evaluation form is developmentally anchored in terms of the competencies.
+Our trainee evaluation form is developmentally anchored in terms of the competencies with specific details about program expectations described on the final page of the evaluation form.